 Bed linens are provided and during the hot months and a sheet should be adequate cover in the evenings, as there is no air conditioning in the volunteer accommodation.
-During the cooler months, volunteers may wish to bring a sleeping bag for an extra layer of warmth.
+During the cooler months, you may wish to bring a sleeping bag for an extra layer of warmth.
 Volunteers are asked to bring their own towels.

 The conservation center has a 24-hour security guard and a safe is available in the staff office for volunteers to store small valuables.
 As the reserve is a ‘Big 5’ area (home to lion, leopard, elephant, rhino and buffalo), the property is protected by an electric fence and volunteers are required to ask permission before leaving the facility.

 On-site staff clean the accommodation throughout the week, however volunteers are also required to keep these areas tidy.
 Laundry services are provided on a weekly basis.

 Volunteers are served three meals per day, prepared by an on-site local cook.
 All meals (breakfast, lunch and dinner) will be a mix of western and traditional Zimbabwean food.
 Breakfast may include cereal, eggs, pancakes, porridge, fruit or toast, accompanied with coffee and tea.
 Lunches will be a mixture of sandwiches, quiches, burgers, salads and other similar foods.
 Dinners will commonly comprise of pastas, fish, meat, starches and/or vegetables.
 The local team is happy to accommodate special dietary requests (vegetarian, vegan, dairy or gluten free, etc.).
 Please let your IVHQ Program Manager know of any special dietary needs in advance so we can ensure the local team is prepared for you.

 “Great first experience!
 The accommodation was amazing, fantastic..our rooms were cleaned and beds made once a day.
 Special thanks to one of the cleaners who helped me take out a giant spider!
 Toilets are sprayed to keep out the mozzies, really helpful!
 Also we were never short of good food - kudos to the chef :) Every single second of my my volunteering experience was great - the staff, fellow volunteers and the locals!” - Jingying Chan (Wildlife Conservation Volunteer in Victoria Falls)